 Asking the SNS24 advisors for a recommendation will have you redirected to this page, from where you can access a seemingly endless list of laboratórios that you can, and I’m paraphrasing, “call around” to see if they are offering private tests.
 There are around 157 labs on that list in Lisbon alone.

-With this in mind, there are really only two major options that are going to get you a test quickly, efficiently and as safely as can be expected.
+With this in mind, there are a few options that are going to get you a test quickly, efficiently and as safely as can be expected.

 Price: 20€ to 65€